 Pressure vessels have wide applications in thermal and nuclear power plants, and the process & chemical industries.
 Pressure vessel failures may result in loss of life, health hazards and damage of property.
 Vessels have openings of various diameters to accommodate manholes, handholds, and nozzles, that lead to high stress concentrations which may lead to vessel failure.
 These geometric discontinuities alter the stress distribution in the neighborhood of discontinuity so that elementary stress equations no longer apply – and finite element analysis (FEA) is required.

-We have extensive experience in closed-form Design-By-Rule methods (ASME Section VIII Division 1) and finite element analysis with Design-By-Analysis (ASME Section VIII Division 2.
-This work includes:
+O’Donnell Consulting performs perform both closed-form Design-By-Formula Methods (ASME Section VIII Division 1) and Design-By-Analysis (ASME Section VIII Division 2).
+Our experience includes:

-- Pressure Vessel Design & Analysis to ASME B&PV Section VIII
+- Pressure Vessel Design and Analysis to ASME B&PV Code

 - Independent Design Reviews – Pressure Vessels, Nozzles & Supports

 - Recertification Analysis of Aging Pressure Vessels

 - Fatigue Analysis of Vessels used to Produce Hydrogen

 - Design & Analysis of Pressure Vessels Operating at Elevated Temperature

 Division 1 (Design by Formula) is a simple approach, using equations that produce a robust and proven conservative design.
 This approach works best on design of simple vessels, without any extreme geometric discontinuities (such as nozzles).
 For complex loads such as thermal shock or cyclic loading, FEA may be used in accordance with Section VIII, Division 1, Mandatory Appendix 46.